… So I have been in a bit of a holding pattern for a couple of weeks.

 However, here’s the interesting bit… There is one BIG part of business that is out of our control.

-We can do our best to help them see why purchasing from us is in their best interest because we have a product or service that can really help them.
+We can, however, do our best to help them see why investing with us is in their best interest because our coaching can make a significant difference in their lives.

-We can do our best to persuade, market, and sell, but ultimately it is out of our hands.
+Doing our best to connect, market, and sell, but knowing that ultimately it is out of our hands.

 So… what do we do about that?